CMUSTRUDEL/oss-census/README.md

 # Update Data
-**data/raw** contains CSV data uploaded from our server.
+**data/raw** stores CSV data uploaded from our server.
 Feel free to update these CSV files if there is more update-to-date data.

-**data/processed** contains JSON data of each graph's CSV.
+**data/processed** stores JSON data of each graph's CSV.
 It's formatted into specific fields via scripts from process.py and these fields are accessed in each graph's script.js file.

 **census_interactive/process.py** module contains functions named *load_CATEGORY* to format data from *data/raw*.
 Each function creates appropriate axis labels, an array (used for plotting line graphs), etc. using this data to store data as JSON in *data/processed*